Ted Binion: Death and aftermath

-Binion was found dead on a small mattress on the floor of his Las Vegas estate home, 2408 Palomino Lane near Rancho Drive and Charleston Boulevard, on September 17, 1998.
-Empty pill bottles were found near the body, and an autopsy and toxicology report revealed that he died of a combination of the prescription sedative Xanax and heroin, with traces of Valium.
-The day before his death, Binion had purchased twelve pieces of tar heroin from a drug dealer and had gotten a prescription for Xanax from his next-door neighbor who was a doctor.
+On September 17, 1998, Binion was found dead on a small mattress on the floor of his home at 2408 Palomino Lane, near Rancho Drive and Charleston Boulevard.
+Empty pill bottles were found near the body, and an autopsy and toxicology report revealed that he had died of a combination of heroin and Xanax, with traces of Valium.
+On the day before his death, Binion had purchased twelve pieces of tar heroin from a drug dealer and had gotten a prescription for Xanax from his next-door neighbor, a doctor.
 Evidence introduced at trial showed that Binion personally took the prescription to a local pharmacy to be filled.